 When a Bamboo deployment to the production environment has been triggered with available results, you should execute a Google Analytics Measurement Protocol HTTP POST request to pass all the specified values to GA.

 For more information, read the following:

 We hope you found our article useful!
 Have some additional questions or comments?
-Need a custom solution for your website tracking setup or help with extending the current user behaviour tracking?
+Need a custom solution for your website tracking set up or help with extending the current user behavior tracking?
 Check out our analytics services or drop us a line at firstname.lastname@example.org.
 Alternatively, contact us right here within the orange chat bubble to your right.